Best Music & Audio Apps for Mac (2026)

 4. Amazon Music

 Amazon Music makes the most sense on a Mac if you already pay for Prime, since a sizable catalog comes bundled free.
 The desktop app is tidy, the HD and Ultra HD tiers sound excellent, and it pairs effortlessly with any Echo speakers.
 Prime members get a rotating library, with Unlimited around 11 dollars monthly for everything.
-Handing playback to a kitchen Echo felt seamless.
+Handing playback to a kitchen Echo worked without fuss.

 5. Apple Podcasts